-- 1. The Faculty Senate shall recommend policy on behalf of the faculty and shall serve as an advisory body to the president of the university.
-It shall have primary responsibility for recommending policy in matters of curriculum, subject matter and methods of instruction, tenure and promotion, academic freedom and due process, and those aspects of student life which relate to the educational process.
+- 1. The Faculty Senate shall draft policy on behalf of the faculty and shall serve as an advisory body to the president of the university.
+It shall have primary responsibility for drafting policy in matters of curriculum, subject matter and methods of instruction, tenure and promotion, academic freedom and due process, and those aspects of student life which relate to the educational process.
 It may consider all matters of university concern. - 2.
 Any member of the university community may bring a matter of university concern to the attention of the Faculty Senate. - 3.
-The Faculty Senate shall make recommendations to the voting faculty of the university concerning its areas of primary responsibility and any other matters deemed appropriate by the Faculty Senate.
-Recommendations from the Faculty Senate will be formally presented to the faculty at a faculty meeting and may not be voted upon during the same meeting that the recommendation is made.
+Any motion that is approved during a Faculty Senate meeting will be considered draft policy.
+Faculty will be notified of all draft policies ratified by the Faculty Senate.
+Minutes submitted by the Curriculum Committee and approved by the Faculty Senate are not eligible for consideration by the full faculty.
+Other draft policies ratified by the Faculty Senate will be brought to the full faculty for ratification if one of two conditions is met: it is requested by at least five senators during the meeting in which the policy is drafted or it is requested by at least ten percent of the voting faculty within five business days of being notified of the draft policy.
+If neither of these conditions is met, the policy is ratified.
+When draft policy is brought to the full faculty for consideration at a faculty meeting, the draft policy may not be voted upon during the same meeting at which it is presented.
 This delay may be overridden by suspending the rules.
-The voting faculty shall then vote at a following meeting without amendment to ratify, to reject, or to remand to the Faculty Senate such recommendations. - 4.
-Upon ratification by the voting faculty of a Faculty Senate recommendation, it shall be delivered to the president of the university.
-Should he or she choose not to follow a ratified Faculty Senate recommendation of the voting faculty, the president shall inform the Faculty Senate chair in writing of the reasons within 30 days of receipt of the recommendation.
+Voting faculty vote without amendment 1) to ratify the draft policy, 2) to reject the draft policy, or 3) to remand the draft policy to the Faculty Senate. - 4.
+Upon ratification, policies shall be delivered to the president of the university by the provost and executive vice president for academic affairs.
+Should the president choose not to follow a ratified Faculty Senate policy, the president shall inform the Faculty Senate chair in writing of the reasons within 30 days of receipt of the policy.
 The Faculty Senate shall inform the voting faculty of such action by the president.
 Upon request of the Faculty Senate, the president shall meet with the Faculty Senate for discussion of the matter.